 - The name of this painting means ‘long life without disease.’
 The greatest hope held by humans is that of health and long life.
 The wall mural, ‘Longevity and Freedom from Illness’ depicts the actualization of the universal dream to gain longevity and be free from illness in the real world.
 Namely, the painting symbolizes the Later World wherein humanity will no longer be subject to diseases and will live as immortals.

 - This title literally means ‘Sweep the ground, and gold will be found.’
 This wording was used by our forebears who wrote it on paper and pasted it up on the front door of the house on the Initial Day of Spring.
 The person in the wall mural is shown to sweep up the ground and collect the rice plants that had been dropped into the ground after threshing the rice.
 The meaning here is that if Dao cohorts make diligently cultivating themselves to hone and purify their body-minds into a daily practice, then they will gain the ‘gold’ of happiness and blessings.

 8. Opening One’s Gates to Receive Guests - the More the Merrier

-‘Opening One’s Gates to Receive Guests’ means widely opening your door so that as many people can come in accordance with their own wishes.
+- ‘Opening one’s Gates to Receive Guests’ means widely opening your door so that as many people can come in accordance with their own wishes.
 ‘The Wider the More’ means that the number of guests is determined by the host’s heart of hospitality.
-This is a truth taught by Sangje who stated that we should open our gates widely so that all people of the world who have a karmic affinity with Daesoon Jinrihoe can enter our space and take refuge.
-This means that Dao practitioners should open their hearts up to those who come to them as though widely opening a gate to welcome guests.
+This is a truth taught by Sangje who stated that we should open our gates widely so that all people of the world who have a karmic connection with Daesoon Jinrihoe can enter our space and take refuge.
+This means that Dao cohorts should open their hearts up to those who come to them as though widely opening a gate to welcome guests.